voidlabs/mosaico/README.md

 At this time we provide a single template to illustrate some best practice examples: more templates will come soon!
 Please get in touch with us if you want to make your email html template "Mosaico ready".

 ### Live demo
-On https://mosaico.io you can see a live demo of Mosaico: the live deploy has a custom backend (you don't see it) and some customization (custom Moxiemanager integration, customized onboarding slideshow, contextual menu, and some other small bits), but 95% of what you see is provided by this library.
+On https://mosaico.io you can see a live demo of Mosaico: the live deploy has a custom backend (you don't see it) and some customization (custom Moxiemanager integration for image editing, customized onboarding slideshow, contextual menu, and some other small bits), but 95% of what you see is provided by this library.
 You will also see a second working template there: we are still working to open source it.
 Stay tuned!

 #### News